eaprelsky/infodynamics/book/01_the_lightning_bolt_moment.md

 # Chapter 1: The Lightning Bolt Moment

-*How a martial arts practice revealed the hidden physics of human understanding*
+*How a simple observation revealed the hidden patterns of human understanding*

 ---